geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

-Robey, Jonathan M. 2019. &ldquo;On the Design, Implementation, and Use of a Volume-of-Fluid Interface Tracking Algorithm for Modeling Convection and Other Processes in the Earth&rsquo;s Mantle.&rdquo; Applied Mathematics, University of California, Davis.
+Robey, Jonathan M. 2019. &ldquo;On the Design, Implementation, and Use of a Volume-of-Fluid Interface Tracking Algorithm for Modeling Convection and Other Processes in the Earth's Mantle.&rdquo; Applied Mathematics, University of California, Davis.

 </div>